New Media Ventures

 Seed Round in 2018

-Mobilize is an events management and volunteer recruitment platform that serves mission-driven organizations and their supporters.
-The platform facilitates the recruitment of volunteers, keeps organizers informed, and enables the sharing of events with partners.
-By optimizing social recruitment and leveraging cross-promotions from various organizations, Mobilize enhances the ability of activists, progressive groups, and democratic campaigns to connect with their audiences and achieve their objectives.
+Mobilize is an event management and volunteer recruitment platform designed for mission-driven organizations and their supporters.
+The platform facilitates the recruitment of volunteers, provides organizers with timely updates, and enables the sharing of events with partners.
+By optimizing social recruitment and leveraging cross-promotions, Mobilize effectively connects activists, progressive organizations, and democratic campaigns, helping them to mobilize resources and achieve their goals.

 Movement Labs